spapas/spapas.github.io/content/django-cbv-tutorial.rst

 of ``BaseCreateView``.
 The ``BaseUpdateView`` overrides the ``get`` and ``post`` methods of ``ProcessFormView`` to retrieve the object (using ``SingleObjectMixin``'s ``get_object()``) and assign it to an instance variable - this will then be picked up by the ``ModelFormMixin`` and used properly in the form as explained before.
-One thing I notice here is that probably the hierarchy would be better if the ``ModelFormMixin`` inherited *only* from ``FormMixin`` (instead of both from ``FormMixin`` and ``SingleObjectMixin``) and ``BaseUpdateView`` inheriting from ``ProcessFormView``, ``ModelForMixin`` *and* ``SingleObjectMixin``.
+One thing I notice here is that it seems that the hierarchy would be better if the ``ModelFormMixin`` inherited *only* from ``FormMixin`` (instead of both from ``FormMixin`` and ``SingleObjectMixin``) and ``BaseUpdateView`` inheriting from ``ProcessFormView``, ``ModelForMixin`` *and* ``SingleObjectMixin``.
 This way the ``BaseCreateView`` wouldn't get the